openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ==================================

 This section includes descriptions of the following events.
 Due to a naming convention change, many of these events have two identifying names.
-The original name is followed by the revised name in this list.
+In this list, the original name, which is present in the ``event_type`` field for all events, is followed by a newer, revised name.
+The revised name is present in the ``name`` field only for events that have an ``event_source`` of 'mobile'.

 * ``hide_transcript``/``edx.video.transcript.hidden``
 * ``load_video``/``edx.video.loaded``